 Correcting this misunderstanding about the Kingdom, would naturally be one of the first things that the Apostles and prophets would need to do as Jewish Christian leaders.
 As believing Jews, clearing up misconceptions regarding Israel in the plan of God in the gospel era of the New Covenant, would quite understandably be their primary mission to the Jews of that day.
 This is something that every new Jewish believer in Christ would have to be taught.
 Peter and Paul did that.
 It only makes sense that their purpose was to explain the OT Scriptures to them in the light of Christ, so that there would be no confusion.

-It’s important that we allow the Apostles and believing Jews, provide the needed understanding.
+It’s important that we allow the Apostles and authors of the New Testament to provide the needed understanding.
 For they were living in the beginning years of Christianity, in the midst of all the course-changing events surrounding Christ and Israel and the Church.
 We must see things from their perspective during this transitional period from Old Covenant to New Covenant.

 Christianity is the completed form of the Jewish religion (Judaism).
 God’s plan for Israel evolved.
 It had two phases.
 The first phase was Israel under the Old Covenant, which prophesied and pictured Christ and His Church.
 The life and ministry of Christ was the transition stage to the second phase, which was Israel in the New Covenant.
 On the Day of Pentecost, the Jewish religion was in complete form.
 It was a new beginning for them.
 It was the end of Israel as they knew it and lived it, and the beginning of a spiritual nation in Christ, which is the Church.